Request Access to Climatiqs data tool kit.

 Step 1: Identify the CBAM goods you import

-If you import any of the goods covered by CBAM (iron & steel, aluminum, fertilizers, cement, hydrogen, electricity) then your company should already have import documentation for customs reporting.
-You will need to contact them to get a list of the goods (by CN code - see step 3), quantities imported and country of production of each good.
+If you import anything covered by CBAM (iron and steel, aluminum, fertilizers, cement, hydrogen, electricity) then your company should already have import documentation for customs reporting.
+You will need to contact them to get a list of the goods (by CN code—see step 3), the quantities imported, and the country of production of each good.

 Step 2: Select the appropriate emission factors for your CBAM-related emission calculations